vishwesh5544/subdomain_status_checker/README.md

     ```

 This script and documentation provide a robust solution for monitoring the status of multiple subdomains listed in a JSON file, with the added functionality of reloading the file if it is modified, all while following an object-oriented approach and separating classes into different files.

+## Note

+This setup is done on Linux Pop!_OS using Neovim as the text editor.

+Link to my Neovim config: [Neovish](https://github.com/vishwesh5544/neovish)

+## Contact

+For any issues or questions, contact Vishwesh Shukla at <vishweshshukla20@gmail.com>.